charmaine-aguilar/luxhairsalon/README.md

 A landing page for a make-believe hair salon called LUX based in Jersey City, New Jersey.
 This website provides a quick access to book salon appointments and provide contact information for customers looking to inquire.

 **Live preview**
-NOTE: Currently broken on desktop view.
+<br>NOTE: Currently broken on desktop view.
 Only works well on mobile view.
 Still a WIP
 <br>View the website here: https://luxhairsalon.netlify.app/

 ---